-The ultimate adventure for travel photographers (and world travelers) is only a few months away: the December 19, 2016 to January 4, 2017 Abercrombie & Kent voyage to Antarctica, South Georgia and Falkland Islands – aboard the beautiful and spacious M/V Le Boreal.
-Click here for trip info.
+The ultimate adventure for travel photographers (and world travelers) is only a few months away: this December with Abercrombie & Kent voyage on voyage to Antarctic – aboard the beautiful and spacious M/V Le Boreal.

 I will be the photo coach on this incredible voyage, helping guests make pictures, rather than just take pictures.
 Naturalists will also be on board, as part of the ship's educational program, helping guests gain a better understanding of the animals and the environment – which also helps in the photographic process.